 The yacht is one of the first in its class with an unlimited range and zero emissions.

-Van Gest and Rob Doyle have unveiled Domus, an impressively sized catamaran with 750 tons of interior volume (like a 60-meter yacht) and no emissions.
+Yacht designers Van Geest and Rob Doyle have officially unveiled Domus, an impressively sized catamaran that boasts an internal volume of 750 tonnes (comparable to a 60m yacht) and zero emissions.

-A unique feature of the 40-meter vessel is its efficient use of solar energy, hydrogen generation, and hydrogen fuel cells, allowing silent, pollution-free sailing with zero odor.
+The 40-meter vessel can be called unique - its design feature allows the use of solar energy, hydrogenation and hydrogen fuel cells, which ensures silent sailing with zero pollution and unlimited odor.

 Besides being one of the first zero-emission yachts, Domus also comes with a spacious interior measuring 780 square meters.
 In addition to several covered exterior spaces, the yacht successfully distributes all the main areas on the same deck, creating a villa-like atmosphere on board.